(subject to change)

 22 March 2017, 7.30pm, St Mary's Barnes, Tickets £15

 Brahms is recognised as the towering figure of late romanticism and in his requiem we find a pivotal work that reshaped his reputation and career.
 This performance uses Brahms own arrangement for piano duet that was first premiered in London to help bring his music to smaller venues and to a wider audience.
-We are very happy to welcome Soprano Robyn Allegra Parton, baritone tbc.
+The English Chamber Choir, one of London’s leading and busiest vocal ensembles, is led by music director Guy Protheroe and will be joined by Soprano Robyn Allegra Parton.
+(Baritone tbc.)

 The evening finishes with light-hearted arrangements of Gershwin and Cole Porter songs.